Targeted Lung Health Checks

 Other lung conditions

-The checks sometimes show up signs of other lung conditions.
-For example, chronic obstructive pulmonary disease (COPD), emphysema, or idiopathic pulmonary fibrosis (IPF).
+Lung health checks sometimes show up signs that you could have another lung condition, for example, chronic obstructive pulmonary disease (COPD), Idiopathic pulmonary fibrosis (IPF), or bronchiectasis.

 Other findings not related to the lungs